Communication with Employees

 Active Use of In-House Magazine

 Daiwa Securities Group issues an in-house magazine, "Fuji," whose history dates back to 1925, when one of the company's predecessors, Fujimoto Bill Broker Bank, commenced its publication.
-The content covers a broad scope from the basic management policy, a message from top management, SDGs initiatives (includes ESG and improvement of environmental awareness), information from Group companies, introduction of awardees through our awards system, introduction of family day, explanation of our welfare and human resources system, human rights issues, to our internal whistle-blowing system (framework and status of usage).
+The content covers a broad scope from the basic management policy, a message from top management, specific SDGs initiatives (includes ESG and improvement of environmental awareness), information from Group companies, introduction of awardees through our awards system, introduction of family day, explanation of our welfare and human resources system, human rights issues, to our internal whistle-blowing system (framework and status of usage).
 By including information that traverses the Group, our intention in producing the magazine is not only to engender communication among company employees but also to further the Group culture, the sense of connectedness and exchange of knowledge.
 At present, 20,000 copies of the bi-monthly magazine are distributed among Group executives, employees and retirees.
-In addition, the magazine is also posted on the internal work-life balance promotion website making it viewable to company employees who are currently involved in child rearing, nursing family members or are on leave from work.
+In addition, the magazine is also posted on the work-life balance promotion website for employees, making it viewable to company employees who are currently involved in child rearing, nursing family members or are on leave from work.